 - Experience with starting seedlings.

-- Knowledge of raising farm animals an asset; chickens, cows and goats.
+- Knowledge of raising farm animals an asset; chickens.

 - Enjoy working with a diverse community of people.